OreOliciouZ/MotD.md/Empyrion.md

 * All rewards above +

-* One Virtual Backpack with 49 slots and 1mio stack size for each slot

-  Choose this options only with incredible generous intentions
+* One Virtual Backpack with 49 slots and 1mio stack size for each slot, choose this options only with incredible generous intentions

 I am really thankfull for every support and really appreciate it.